 The scientific activities of IJCLab are organised around 7 scientific poles : Astroparticles, Astrophysics and Cosmology; Accelerator Physics, High-Energy Physics; Nuclear Physics, Theoretical Physics, Energy and Environment, Interface Life Sciences / Physics.
 They rely on an Engineering pole which gathers technical services with a high degree of expertise and many connections in the IN2P3 national technical network, organised following four departments in electronics, IT and computing, instrumentation and mechanical engineering.
 This corresponds to a unique potential for the design, the development and the exploitation of the instruments required to take the scientific challenges of the coming decades (in accelerator and detector physics), enabling IJCLab to be recognised as a “builder laboratory”.

-Finally, this laboratory will be situated at the heart of a scientific cluster recognised at the global level related to two universities (Université Paris-Saclay et Université de Paris).
-This puts IJCLab in an exceptionnaly favourable environment for teaching, training, transfer of knowledge and popular science.
+Finally, this laboratory is situated at the heart of a scientific cluster recognised at the global level related, with connections with two major universities (Université Paris-Saclay et Université de Paris).
+This puts IJCLab in an exceptionnaly favourable environment for teaching, training, transfer of knowledge and popular scie